 It appears Marjorie Catone decided immediately the DTaP her son received was to blame.
 In his Facebook post, Nick Catone says: “My wife knew right away what it was and that we wouldn’t find any answers.”
-That belief rings through her interview.
+That belief rings throughout her interview.

 There is nothing supporting the belief, but it’s clearly powerful.
 It seems that for some reason, Marjorie Catone decided the vaccine killed her son, and went in search of proof, refusing to accept the results of the autopsy or any other evidence.
-In fact, Ms. Catone treated the death as sudden infant death syndrome (SIDS) – even though it was not quite that, since the child is too old for SIDS.
-She also seemed to have been willing to accept Vera Scheibner‘s very problematic, ill supported article on SIDS as proof.
+In fact, Ms. Catone treated the death as sudden infant death syndrome (SIDS) – even though it was not quite that since the child is too old for SIDS.
+She also seemed to have been willing to accept Vera Scheibner‘s very problematic, ill-supported article on SIDS as proof.

 Scheibner’s ideas ignore the many other studies showing that vaccines don’t cause SIDS, or that vaccinations actually reduce the risk of SIDS.
 In relation to the vaccine in question, DTP and later DTaP, at least one study shows that higher rates of use of the vaccine are correlated with reduced rates of SIDS.

 SIDS has been extensively investigated and researched.
 The evidence shows vaccines do not cause it.